 - You don’t have to know your major right away or even for the first year (or possibly two).
 The most common question people ask soon-to-be college students is their major.
 Instead, we should be asking young people “How do you hope college will change you?”
 You are going to college to learn about yourself, to question your beliefs and values and to make them your own.
 You may discover in a general education course that you love a particular discipline and decide to pursue it as a major.
 But you don’t have to know right away.
 “Undeclared” is perfectly fine for a while.

 - Even if you are planning to go to law school or med school and are worried about a good GPA, don’t neglect to join clubs, engage in activities, and/or pick up a second major unrelated to your first major.
-Be able to show those professional schools that you are well rounded.
+Be able to show those professional schools that you are well rounded academically and socially.